plinkysynth/plinky-site/src/routes/docs/posts/build-guide-black.md

 ### Install firmware (Mac M1 / OS 14)

 In UF2 (tunnel of light) mode, Plinky has been unhappy to automatically mount on some Mac OS versions (14 and higher).

-You can try using the terminal.
+Upgrading to [Firmware 0.A7](https://plinkysynth.com/firmware/) fixes this issue.
+To upgrade, mount the drive using the terminal.

 - Make sure your USB cable can transmit data
 - Plug the USB cable into Plinky.